georgiIvanov/solana_logs_trunc/README.md

-This is a demo on Solana program log truncation.
+This is a demo on Solana program log truncation when logs reach 10kb.

 # Run PoC